Tuesday, October 29, 2024

 and artist made sheets of handmade paper made from varied plants.

-Bundle of gampi fiber [to the far right.]
-Pounding hammer, used by the artist and her students of all ages,
+Bundles kozo and gampi fiber with a pounding hammer, used by the artist and her students of all ages,

 that has been used to pound literally hundreds of pounds of cooked bark fibers into pulp for papermaking.